nasa/Transform-to-Open-Science/docs/Area1_Engagement/Community_Forums/July_Forum_Responses.md

 # July 25th Community Forum Survey Results
 On July 25th 2022, TOPS held a community forum during which Mentimeter was used to collect anonymous survey data from the participants.
-The raw data can be found [here](https://zenodo.org/record/6907761#.YuLdT-zML0o).
+The raw data can be found [here](https://zenodo.org/record/6907761#.YuLdT-zML0o) and word art created showcasing the barriers is [here](https://zenodo.org/record/6949180#.YugfIezML0o).
 What follows is a summary of that analysis, as well as recommendations for how this community feedback can be incorporated into TOPS.

 ## Barriers to Open Science
 **Question: What barriers, challenges, or considerations exist for practicing science openly?**